UniBreakfast/rsschool-cv/cv.md

 ---

-### education:
+### Education:
-* Rolling Scopes School
+* Took part in the Rolling Scopes School
+* Trained and released four groups of students in Beetroot Academy
-* easily 1k+ video lessons ranging from Crockford and Bob Martin to MPJ and Wes Bos
+* Went through 2,000+ video lessons ranging from Crockford and Bob Martin to MPJ and Wes Bos
-* 15+ online video courses on web-development and JavaScript programming
+* Completed 20+ online video courses on web development and JavaScript programming
-* 10+ books on JavaScript, Node.js, HTML, CSS (including "Eloquent JavaScript", "You Don't Know JS", etc.)
+* Read 10+ books on JavaScript, Node.js, HTML, CSS (including “Definitive Guide,” “Eloquent JavaScript,” “You Don’t Know JS,” etc.)
-* __500+ hours in tutoring online (giving and receiving) and remote pair programming (as a driver but mostly as a navigator)__
+* Participated in 12,000+ hours of online tutoring (giving and receiving) and remote pair programming (mostly as a navigator, sometimes as a driver)
+* Created 400+ GitHub repositories illustrating my learning and teaching process

 #### English level:
 Somewhere around B1 or B2.
-I've been playing video games, watching YouTube, movies and TV series without subtitles, learning, reading printed and listening to audiobooks in English for the last twenty years.
-And I'm looking forward to get more practical experience and actually speak it.
+I’ve been playing video games, watching YouTube, movies, and TV series without subtitles, learning, reading printed materials, and listening to audiobooks in English for the last twenty years.
+I’m looking forward to gaining more practical experience and actually speaking it.

 ---

-The enclosed profile is a summary of my knowledge, skills and experience.
-I look forward to the opportunity to discuss in further details my ability to fulfill your requirements.
+The enclosed profile summarizes my knowledge, IT skills, and experience.
+I look forward to discussing in further detail my ability to fulfill your requirements.
 Thank you for your consideration.

 Yours sincerely,
 Mykhailo Ninin Velykoselskyi